Get Your Family Groceries With Us

 Encourage local businesses to provide resources to meet the needs of local recipients

-Partner with local institutions to expand opportunities of the program
+Partner with local institutions to expand the reach of the program

-Recruit volunteers from the neighborhood and who speak locally spoken languages
+Recruit volunteers from the neighborhood who speak locally spoken languages

-Incorporate local recipients to the development and operations of the program
+Incorporate local recipients into the development and operations of the program